savvyclutch/savvyclutch.github.io/_sample_posts/2016-08-16-Measuring-software-engineering-competency.md

 ## Do you have Automatic Deployment?

 Importance of a simple, robust, and safe deployment process is one of the most underestimated thing in software development.
 It may looks we can get away with not having automated deployment just for now and do it later.
 But when the later becomes today we have a mess of ad-hoc scripts, checklists, and notes about things that have to be done manually.
 This mess causes mistakes, very often, on production.
+The same is true for building artifacts - those builds should be automatically versinificated and has possibility to be delivered by one step.

 ## Do you use tasks and errors management system?